This post is presented in partnership with Bemac Collision Group.

 Change your oil

-You can run into problems if your oil gets too low when you’re driving, or if you are using dirty or old oil.
+You can also run into problems if your oil gets too low when you’re driving, or if you are using dirty or old oil.
 Engine oil eventually begins to break down and become less effective.
 That is why professional mechanics recommend oil changes approximately every 5,000 kilometres.

 Getting an oil change before you leave on your road trip means you don’t have to worry as much about a worst-case scenario.